 When onboarding a new hire, designate another remote employee as a “buddy.”
 Ideally, the buddy will be someone who has been with your DLC for a while already.

 Work schedules.
 Be clear about specific time blocks during which your employees must be online and available.
 To avoid any misunderstandings with new hires, make sure to communicate the Institute’s and your DLC’s flexible work policies and procedures from the start.

 Ensure new hires understand how to use your communication tools.
 Describe the best ways to contact team members and how to troubleshoot communication technology.

 - Webphone application such as Broadsoft

 Communication agreements.
-During onboarding, make sure new remote employees understand which forms of communication require an immediate response and which are less urgent.
+During onboarding, make sure new employees understand which forms of communication require an immediate response and which are less urgent.

 Set specific goals and expectations.
 Make sure hiring managers:

 - Develop and share a task calendar after a new hire’s training and onboarding sessions;

 - Define short- and long-term goals; and